-J&J liable for $572 million in Oklahoma opioid epidemic trial, but shares surge
+J&J liable for $572 million in Oklahoma opioid epidemic trial, shares rise

 NORMAN, Okla.
-(Reuters) - An Oklahoma judge on Monday found Johnson & Johnson (JNJ.N) liable for fueling an opioid epidemic in the state by deceptively marketing addictive painkillers, and ordered the drugmaker to pay $572.1 million.
+(Reuters) - An Oklahoma judge on Monday ordered Johnson & Johnson (JNJ.N) to pay $572.1 million to the state for its part in fueling an opioid epidemic by deceptively marketing addictive painkillers.

-The award was well below what some investors and analysts feared, in what had been a $17 billion lawsuit viewed as a bellwether for other litigation nationwide over the opioid epidemic.
+J&J said it would to appeal the decision, though the award was below what some investors and analysts had feared, in what had been a $17 billion lawsuit considered a bellwether for other litigation nationwide over the opioid epidemic.

 “The expectation was this was going to be a $1.5 billion to $2 billion fine,” said Jared Holz, healthcare strategist for Jefferies. “$572 million is a much lower number than had been feared.”

-J&J shares rose 5% in extended trading following the decision.
-Shares of other drugmakers that sell opioid pain treatments, including Teva Pharmaceutical Industries Ltd (TEVA.TA) and Endo International Plc (ENDP.O), also rose after-hours.
+Shares of J&J were up 2% in extended trading following the decision.
+Other drugmakers that sell opioid painkillers also rose after-hours, including Teva Pharmaceutical Industries Ltd (TEVA.TA) up 2.6% and Endo International Plc (ENDP.O), which was 1.4% higher.

-Still, J&J said it would appeal, and seek to put payment of the award on hold during the appeal process.

-“Janssen did not cause the opioid crisis in Oklahoma, and neither the facts nor the law support this outcome,” Michael Ullmann, J&J’s general counsel, said in a statement.

-The decision by Judge Thad Balkman of Cleveland County District Court in Norman, Oklahoma, followed a seven-week, non-jury trial.

-The case brought by Oklahoma Attorney General Mike Hunter was the first to go to trial out of thousands of lawsuits filed by state and local governments against opioid manufacturers and distributors.
+Oklahoma’s case was the first to go to trial out of more than 2,000 brought by municipalities seeking to hold drugmakers responsible for opioid abuse nationwide.

+In holding J&J liable after a seven-week, non-jury trial, Judge Thad Balkman of the Cleveland County District Court in Norman, Oklahoma, said the state proved that J&J’s misleading marketing and promotion of its Duragesic and Nucynta painkillers created a public nuisance.

+But in his written decision, Balkman said his award covered only one year, because Oklahoma did not demonstrate the time and costs needed to address the opioid crisis beyond that.

+J&J said it will ask that the award be put on hold during an appeal process that could stretch into 2021.

+The company also said Oklahoma failed to show that its products and activities created a public nuisance.

+“You can’t sue your way out of the opioid abuse crisis,” Sabrina Strong, a lawyer for J&J, said at a news conference after the verdict.
+“Everyone must come together to address this.
+But J&J did not cause the opioid crisis.”

-Oklahoma alleged that J&J’s marketing practices helped fuel the opioid epidemic by flooding the market with painkillers.
+The case was brought by Oklahoma Attorney General Mike Hunter, who alleged that J&J’s marketing practices helped fuel the opioid epidemic by flooding the market with painkillers.

 “Johnson & Johnson will finally be held accountable for thousands of deaths and addictions caused by their actions,” Hunter said.

-Oklahoma sued J&J to help it address the epidemic for the next 30 years through addiction treatment and prevention programs.
+Oklahoma had sought to have J&J help it address the epidemic for the next 30 years through funding addiction treatment and prevention programs.

-But in his written decision, the judge said the figure he awarded covered only one year, saying Oklahoma did not offer enough evidence of the time and costs to address the opioid crisis beyond that.

-The trial came after Oklahoma had resolved claims against OxyContin maker Purdue Pharma LP in March for $270 million and against Teva in May for $85 million, leaving J&J as the lone defendant.
+The trial came after Oklahoma had resolved claims against OxyContin maker Purdue Pharma LP in March for $270 million and Teva in May for $85 million, leaving J&J as the lone defendant.

+Lawyers for the plaintiffs representing other municipalities called the Oklahoma case “another milestone” in opioid-related litigation against the drug industry.

-The litigation has been closely watched by plaintiffs in about 2,000 opioid lawsuits pending before a federal judge in Ohio who has been pushing for a settlement ahead of an October trial.
+The verdict came as two counties prepare for a scheduled October trial before an Ohio federal judge, who has been pushing for a settlement.

 Some plaintiffs’ lawyers have compared the opioid cases to litigation by states against the tobacco industry that led to a $246 billion settlement in 1998.

+J&J said it remains “open to viable options” to resolve the Ohio case, including through settlement.

-During the trial, lawyers for Oklahoma argued that J&J carried out a years-long marketing campaign that minimized the painkillers’ addiction risks and promoted their benefits.
+During the Oklahoma trial, lawyers for the state argued that J&J carried out a years-long marketing campaign that minimized the painkillers’ addiction risks and promoted their benefits.

-The state’s lawyers called J&J an opioid “kingpin” and argued that its marketing efforts created a public nuisance as doctors over-prescribed the drugs, leading to a surge in overdose deaths in Oklahoma.
+The lawyers also called J&J an opioid “kingpin” and argued that its marketing created a public nuisance as doctors over-prescribed the drugs, leading to a surge in overdose deaths.

-J&J has denied wrongdoing, saying its marketing claims had scientific support and that its painkillers, Duragesic and Nucynta, accounted for a tiny fraction of opioids prescribed in Oklahoma.
+J&J countered that its marketing claims had scientific support and that its painkillers accounted for a tiny fraction of opioids prescribed in Oklahoma.

 The company also said in a statement that since 2008, its painkillers accounted for less than 1 percent of the U.S. market, including generics.

-Ullmann, the J&J general counsel, in his statement faulted Oklahoma for attempting a “misapplication of public nuisance law” that judges in other states had already rejected.

-J&J said it remains “open to viable options” to resolve the case scheduled for trial in October, including through settlement.

-Reporting by Nate Raymond in Boston; Additional reporting by Julie Steenhuysen in Chicago; Editing by Noeleen Walder and Bill Berkrot
+Reporting by Heide Brandes in Norman, Oklahoma and Nate Raymond in Boston; Additional reporting by Julie Steenhuysen in Chicago and Jonathan Stempel in New York; Editing by Noeleen Walder and Bill Berkrot